 3DNow! adds two new instructions,

-prefetchwfor these purposes.
+prefetchw for these purposes.

 The only exception is that

 be written to, in anticipation of writing.
 This is useful if the

 cache without expecting to write back to it.
 Early AMD

 prefetchw exactly the same as

-prefetch.
 On the AMD Athlon, however,

 processor to mark the cache line as modified.

 which is the address where to start loading data.
 A full cache line is